yanngv29/MEAN-stack-authentication/README.md

 ### Development mode
 #### If on Windows open cmd prompt and run: `"C:\Program Files\MongoDB\Server\[VERSION]\bin\mongod.exe"`

-`npm run dev`: [concurrently](https://github.com/kimmobrunfeldt/concurrently) execute MongoDB, Angular build, TypeScript compiler and Express server.
+`npm run dev`: [concurrently](https://github.com/kimmobrunfeldt/concurrently) execute Angular build, TypeScript compiler and Express server.

 A window will automatically open at [localhost:4200](http://localhost:4200).
 Angular and Express files are being watched.
 Any change automatically creates a new bundle, restart Express server and reload your browser.